tony-michaelson/tony-michaelson.github.io/_posts/2023-12-28-how-to-select-the-right-language-for-your-next-project.md

 This simulation mirrors real-world scenarios that are likely to occur in a cloud environment.

 The primary objective is to create task work that closely resembles our actual use cases.
-We aim to observe how each solution performs under conditions that closely resemble our product's deployment in a production environment.
+I aim to observe how each solution performs under conditions that closely resemble our product's deployment in a production environment.

 These tasks also serve to test how different solutions handle a mix of simple requests executed concurrently with CPU-intensive ones.
 Additionally, tasks like `/consume` will concurrently consume `/stream`.
 This diverse set of operations includes both long and short-running I/O operations, time-consuming CPU operations, and memory-intensive tasks.
 The variety of request types will undoubtedly highlight the strengths of different runtime environments.